Diabetes is a serious condition and managing it is important.

-You have to think about what you’re putting into your body, being sure to get the proper nutrients and avoiding the foods and drinks that will cause your blood sugar to spike.
+Diabetics must think about what they are putting into their body, being sure to get the proper nutrients and avoiding the foods and drinks that will cause blood sugar to spike.

 Exercise and your blood sugar